 The Appeals Court then determined that the trial judge had erroneously ruled that the workers’ compensation settlement was not a ‘final adjudication’ of that case, and made other errors regarding (a) the proof necesary to put the claims before a jury, and (b) the necessity of expert witness testimony regarding the reasonable settlement value of the case.

 The case will now go forward, presumably to a jury trial on the merits.
-The client looks forward to his day in Court, still represented by his legal counsel, legal malpractice lawyer, Keith L. Miller.
+The client looks forward to his day in Court, still represented by his legal counsel, legal malpractice lawyer, The attorney.